open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 This page will show you how to get started with OpenTelemetry in Node.js.

-You will learn how to [automatically instrument](https://opentelemetry.io/docs/concepts/instrumentation/automatic/) both [traces][] and [metrics][] and log them to the console.
+You will learn how to instrument both [traces][] and [metrics][] and log them to the console.

 {{% alert title="Note" color="info" %}}